ShahnawazKhan190/Odoo-Hr-Tool/Approach Paper - Odoo Hr Tool.md

 ##    **1\.
 Objective:** {#1.-objective:}

 The objective of this project is to deploy the Odoo HR Tool using Podman for containerization.
-The deployment will ensure high availability and reliability by implementing a master-slave SQL database setup.
+The deployment will ensure high availability and reliability by implementing a master-slave PostgresSQL database setup.
 This approach aims to provide a scalable, resilient, and efficient solution for HR management using Odoo.

 ##    **2\.
 Proposed Solutions:** {#2.-proposed-solutions:}